alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 Number of carrots: 3
 ```

-# Use `defaultdict` when there is a single default value
+## Use `defaultdict` when there is a single default value

-The [`defaultdict`](https://docs.python.org/3/library/collections.html#collections.defaultdict) is useful when the dictionary has a unique default value.
-Its first argument is a function whose output is the default value, which will be called if and only if the key is missing:
+The [`collections.defaultdict`](https://docs.python.org/3/library/collections.html#collections.defaultdict) go one step beyond.
+They are a goon replacement for dictionaries when there is a unique default value.
+Its first argument is a function which returns the default value.
+It will be called if and only if the key is missing:

 ```python
 from collections import defaultdict